HisenZhang/WRPI-auto/doc/manual/user.md

 ---
-title: WRPI-auto User Manual
+title: "User Manual"
-author: Hisen Zhang
+author: "Hisen Zhang"
-header: ${title}  -  Exported on ${today}
+header: ${title}  -  Exported ${today}
 footer: Page ${pageNo} / ${pageCount}
 ---

 # User Manual

-This manual is for user reference.
+This WRPI Broadcast Automation System manual is for user reference.
 For more details about this software, please refer to programming manual in `doc/` folder.

 **Table of Contents**